PixDale/sh-code-challenge/README.md

 ```
 Authorization: Bearer [JWT_TOKEN]
 ```

+### **Notification**
+This project contains 2 apps, in addition to the main API app, there is also a notification app, which can be found in the root of the repository.

+This notification app is responsible for receiving and handling the notification sent by the main API app.
+It currently only prints the notification to standard output, but it can easily be replaced with another means of generating a notification.

+In the main API app, notifications are implemented as a middleware, checking whether the current request comes from a technician, if so, it sends a message to the notification queue, containing the action that this user is performing.

 ### **Tests**
 To run the test environment along with the unit tests run the command:
 ```